-Conduct and Work Detentions take place immediately at the start of lunch in S14.
+Conduct and Work Detentions take place immediately at the start of lunch in room S14.
 Each year group will hold their Conduct and Work detentions on one particular day each week.

 Conduct Detention: These are given for poor behaviour and can be set by teachers for either 15- or 30-minutes' duration.
-As a general rule, a 15-minute Conduct Detention would be an appropriate sanction for relatively minor misbehaviour such as talking in class (after a warning), deliberately and persistently leaving a shirt top button undone, eating in the corridors, persistently forgetting equipment or a text book.
-A 30-minute conduct detention would be an appropriate sanction for repeated incidences of minor offences of the type listed above, or for a more significant behavioural offence (e.g. a mobile phone going off in a lesson, use of an iPad or other device at an inappropriate time, disruptive behaviour, or rudeness to teaching or support staff).
+As a general rule, a 15-minute Conduct Detention would be an appropriate sanction for relatively minor misbehaviour such as talking in class (after a warning), deliberately and persistently leaving a shirt top button undone, eating in the corridors, persistently forgetting equipment or a textbook.
+A 30-minute Conduct Detention would be an appropriate sanction for repeated incidences of minor offences of the type listed above, or for a more significant behavioural offence (e.g. a mobile phone going off in a lesson, use of a device at an inappropriate time, disruptive behaviour, or rudeness to teaching or support staff).

 Work Detention: A Work Detention should be given for work-related issues only (e.g. if homework has not been completed or if it has not been done to an appropriate standard) and lasts for 30 minutes.
-A Work Detention is the appropriate sanction if a pupil has not handed their exercise book in on time or has forgotten to do so.
+A Work Detention is the appropriate sanction if a pupil has not handed their homework in on time or has forgotten to do so.
 Pupils should ensure that they have some work to do in Work Detention: often this will be to do or re-do the missing homework, but if this is not appropriate then they must bring another task to complete.

-Head of Year Detention (all Years): Head of Year detentions take place on Fridays for one hour after School and are for more serious single offences, for an accumulation of 90 minutes of Conduct Detentions, or for a series of minor offences.
-They take place in F5 and pupils have to take home a 'pink slip' to be signed by their parents and returned to the member of staff supervising the detention.
+Head of Year Detention (all Years): Head of Year detentions take place in room F5 on Fridays for one hour after School and are for more serious single offences, for an accumulation of 90 minutes of Conduct Detentions, or for a series of minor offences.

 Headmaster's Detention (all Years): Headmaster's Detentions are reserved for very serious breaches of the School Code or an unacceptable pattern of behaviour (e.g. persistently acquiring other detentions, consistently poor conduct or lack of co-operation).
 They are issued by a Deputy Head (JOM) in consultation with the relevant Head of Year.
-Headmaster's Detentions take place on Saturday morning (beginning at 9 am) and last two hours.
+Headmaster's Detentions take place on Saturday morning (beginning at 9.00am) and last two hours.

-Sixth Form Detentions take place on Tuesdays and Thursdays in the silent study area of the Sixth Form Study Centre from 4.00pm to 5.00pm.
+Sixth Form Detentions take place on Tuesdays and Thursdays in the silent study area of the Barry Martin Centre from 4.00pm to 5.00pm.